 3) Program Support/Admin/Other includes spending that cannot be traced back to a contract that has at least one work element requiring location; contracts without any work elements at all; program level spending not mapped to a specific project; and BPA Overhead.
-4) Revised on March 9, 2016.
+4) FY15 revised as of March 9, 2017.